Meghnad Badh Rahasya: Plot

 Famous writer Professor Asimavo Bose disappears under mysterious circumstances.
 All his allies including his wife Indrani, son Wrik, step-daughter Guli, assistant Elena and nephew Dheeman, have some ulterior motive of harming him.
-Asimavo was a political activist in student life and has his own share of secrets that reveal his dark past.
+Asimavo was a political activist while he was still a student and has his own share of secrets that reveal his dark past.
 The only clue to this mystery is a copy of Meghnad Badh Kavya which he gets as an unnamed gift on his birthday.
 The question remains: who did it? how? and most importantly, why?